Geometric QCD II: The Confining Twistor String and Meson Spectrum: Introduction

-The goal of this second paper in the \emph{Geometric QCD} series is to provide the \emph{dynamics} that complement the \emph{kinematics} established in Part~I \cite{migdal2025geometric}.
-Part~I constructs the rigid vacuum geometry: the Hodge-dual additive minimal surface $S_\chi[C]$ whose (anti)self-dual area derivative yields a zero mode of the loop operator, producing the confining dressing factor $\exp{-\kappa S[C]}$.
-Here, we attach dynamical worldsheet degrees of freedom to this rigid background without summing over fluctuating metrics and show how the (regularized) planar loop equations are \textbf{satisfied} by this Ansatz for $W[C]$.
+The aim of this second paper in the \textit{Geometric QCD} series is to provide the dynamical construction complementing the geometric framework developed in Part I \cite{migdal2025geometric}.
+In that work, the Hodge-dual additive minimal surface $S_\chi[C]$ was shown to generate a confining factor $\exp{-\kappa S[C]}$ as a zero mode of the loop operator.
+Here, we introduce worldsheet degrees of freedom on this rigid surface and construct a functional $W[C]$ that satisfies the planar loop equations.
+Our framework combines four elements: